doomvox/raku-study/notes/meeting_2021jun20.md

         \#+BEGIN<sub>SRC</sub> text

-        I was trying to use an old library of perl regexes via :P5, and I was having trouble with the embedded pattern-match modifiers:
+        I was trying to use an old library of perl regexes via :P5, and I was having trouble with the embedded pattern-match modifiers, e.g.

         m:P5/(?<sup>i</sup>: &#x2026; )/

-        My first preference would be to get :P5 working so that it's perfectly compatible with perl, second best would be to carefully document the ways it's not compatible, third best would be to deprecate it and generate a warning when you try to use it.
+        My first preference would be to get :P5 working so that it's perfectly compatible with perl; second best would be to carefully document the ways it's not compatible; third best would be to deprecate it and generate a warning when you try to use it.

         The absolute worst thing to do is what's currently being done: leaving a semi-broken feature lying around (and then when someone trips over it imply they're dumb for trying to use it).